lpouillo/vm5k/docs/vm5k.rst

 -----------

 The basic usage is to create a certain number of virtual machines on Grid'5000.
-To deploy 100 VM on *wheezy-x64-base* hosts and with the *wheezy-x64-base.qcow2* KVM image on any Grid5000 cluster with hardware virtualization, for 2 hours::
+To deploy 100 VMs on *wheezy-x64-base* hosts and with the *wheezy-x64-base.qcow2* KVM image on any Grid5000 cluster with hardware virtualization, for 2 hours::

   vm5k --n_vm 100 -w 2:00:00